 The Relation of Maternal Directiveness and Child Attachment Security to Social Competence in Preschoolers - Linda Rose-Krasnor, Brock University, Canada, Kenneth H. Rubin, Robert Coplan, University of Waterloo, Canada, Cathryn L. Booth, University of Washington, USA, International Journal of Behavioral Development, Vol. 19, No. 2, (1996).

 The primary focus of this study was the assessment of children's social competence in relation to two aspects of the mother-child relationship attachment security and maternal directiveness.
-Specifically, we expected concurrent child-mother attachment security to be positively correlated with children's positive social engagement and social problem-solving skills and negatively related to aggression, whereas maternal directiveness was predicted to show the opposite pattern of correlations.
 Multiple regression analyses assessed relative contributions of maternal directiveness and attachment security to the prediction of child behaviour with the peer.
 Attachment security predicted positive social engagement.
 Maternal directiveness was associated only with aspects of the children's social problem-solving.
 These results support previous research linking child-mother attachment security, maternal control patterns and children's social competence, although our findings showed the importance of separating the influences of attachment quality and the socialisation aspects of parenting.